mucbib/Eurovision-Data/README.md

 For example, "jahre = [*range(2014,2022)] will give you the data for the contests between 2014 and 2021(!).

-For peculiarities on the data output, see the readme.txt file in the folder "data".
+For peculiarities on the data output, see the readme.md file in the folder "data".

 # HOW TO USE IT
 Download the files and save them in a folder.
 The code is written in Python.